-- (1) The executive authority (executive committee/executive mayor of the municipality/ if the municipality does not have an executive committee or executive mayor, a committee of councillors) is the Appeal Authority in respect of decisions of the Tribunal or an authorised employee contemplated in sections 68(a) or (b) and a failure to decide on an application as contemplated in section 58. - (2) A person whose rights are affected by a decision contemplated in subsection (1) may appeal in writing to the Appeal Authority within 21 days of notification of the decision. - (3) An applicant may appeal in writing to the Appeal Authority in respect of the failure of the Tribunal or an authorised employee to make a decision within the period contemplated in section 57(1) or (2), any time after the expiry of the period contemplated in those sections. - (4) An appeal is lodged by serving the appeal on the Municipal Manager in the form determined by the Municipality and, in the case of an appeal contemplated in subsection(2), within the period contemplated in subsection (2). - (5) When the Appeal Authority considers an appeal, it must have regard to- - (a) the provisions of section 65(1), read with the necessary changes; and - (b) the comments of the Provincial Minister contemplated in section 52 of the Land Use Planning Act.
+- (1) The Executive Mayor of the municipality is the Appeal Authority in respect of decision made by an authorised employee or the Tribunal referred to in sections 68(1) and (2) respectively. - (2) In considering an appeal, the Executive Mayor must consult with an advisory panel consisting of the Mayoral Committee member responsible for the Planning function and two other members chosen by the Executive Mayor either from Council or from the administration of the Municipality. - (3) The Executive Mayor has the discretion to obtain advice from technical and or other experts, as the Mayor deems necessary; - (4) Experts, consulted by the Executive Mayor in terms of 79(3) who are not public servants may be remunerated for their service: - (5) The following persons may, within 21 days of notification of a decision made in terms of the By-law, appeal in writing to the Appeal Authority against the decision: - (a) The applicant; - (b) The owner, if the owner is not the applicant; - (c) the Municipal Manager; - (d) a person who has been granted intervener status; - a person who has submitted a comment on or objection to the application which complies with the requirements for a comment or objection set out in this By-law; - (f) the owner or other person- - (i) in respect of whom the municipality decides to withdraw an approval for a temporary departure or an approval granted for a limited period of time. - (ii) who is issued with a directive in terms of this By-law; or - (iii) upon whom a contravention levy is imposed in terms of this By-law; and - (6) An applicant may appeal in writing to the Appeal Authority in respect of the failure of the Tribunal or an authorised employee to make a decision within the period contemplated in section 57(1) or (2), any time after the expiry of the period contemplated in those sections. - (7) An appeal is lodged by serving the appeal on the Municipal Manager in the form determined by the Municipality and, in the case of an appeal contemplated in subsection (2), within the period contemplated in subsection (2).

+- (8) When the Appeal Authority considers an appeal, it must have regard to- - (a) the provisions of section 65(1), read with the necessary changes; and - (b) the comments of the Provincial Minister contemplated in section 52 of the Land Use Planning Act.